AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

 1. Add a presenter name and presenter title to the video if necessary.
 Type a number within the video time range in the Display at playhead field for the presenter name and title to be displayed while playing the video.
 1. Add a branding icon on the left or right side of the video screen if necessary.
 To select a branding icon, click **select **> **browse from system**.
-1. To preview the video, click the play button in the preview screen.&nbsp;
+1. To preview the video, click the play button in the preview screen.

    ![](assets/branding-options.png)